-TCT 1113 Fundamentals of Telecommunications, 3 cr.
+TCT 1113 - Fundamentals of Telecommunications

 History of voice/data communication, fundamental concepts of analog and digital communications, and basic telephone service.
-Prerequisite: Instructor Approval.
-2 hours lecture, 2 hours lab.

-TCT 1910 Telecommunications Seminar I, 0.5 cr.
+TCT 1910 - Telecommunications Seminar I

 This course is designed to facilitate student participation in various college activities as well as activities associated with Skills USA and professional organizations related to each student's goals.
 The assembly of students on a regular basis helps to accomplish both individual and organizational goals and objectives.
 Participation in group activities provides students with the opportunity to improve their leadership skills as well as to better serve their college and community and to develop rapport with their peers.
-1 hour lab.

-TCT 1920 Telecommunications Seminar II, 0.5 cr.
+TCT 1920 - Telecommunications Seminar II

 This course is a continuation of TCT 1910.
-1 hour lab.

-TCT 1930 Telecommunications Seminar III.
-0.5 cr.
+TCT 1930 - Telecommunications Seminar III

 This course is a continuation of TCT 1920.
-1 hour lab.

-TCT 1940 Telecommunications Seminar IV, 0.5 cr.
+TCT 1940 - Telecommunications Seminar IV

 This course is a continuation of TCT 1930.
-1 hour lab.

-TCT 2243 Copper Cabling Systems, 3 cr.
+TCT 2243 - Copper Cabling Systems

 Understand telephone companies and the telephone network, regular telephone service, how calls are established end-to-end, network equipment, the outside plant, loops, remotes, Cos and telephony jargon and buzzwords.
-Prerequisite: Instructor Approval.
-2 hours lecture, 2 hours lab.